Use an Application Load Balancer as a target of a Network Load Balancer - Elastic Load Balancing

 3. Choose Create target group.

-5. For Target group name, enter a name for the Application Load Balancer target group.
+5. For Target group name, enter a name for the target group.

 6. For Protocol, only TCP is allowed.
 Select the Port for your target group.
-This target group port must match the listener port of the Application Load Balancer.
-Alternatively, you can add or edit the listener port on the Application Load Balancer to match this port.
+The port for this target group must match the listener port of the Application Load Balancer.
+If you choose a different port for this target group, you can update the listener port on the Application Load Balancer to match it.

-7. For VPC, select the virtual private cloud (VPC) with the Application Load Balancer to register with the target group.
+7. For VPC, select the virtual private cloud (VPC) for the target group.
+This must be the same VPC used by the Application Load Balancer.

 8. For Health checks, choose HTTP or HTTPS as the Health check protocol.
 Health checks are sent to the Application Load Balancer and forwarded to its targets using the specified port, protocol, and ping path.
 Ensure that your Application Load Balancer can receive these health checks by having a listener with a port and protocol that matches the health check port and protocol.